ayr-ton/awesome-geek-podcasts/README.md

 * [Linux Action News](https://www.jupiterbroadcasting.com/show/linux-action-news/) - Weekly news about Linux and the open source world.
 * [Linux Headlines](https://linuxheadlines.show/) - Linux and open source headlines every weekday, in under 3 minutes.
 * [Linux For Everyone](https://linuxforeveryone.fireside.fm/) - A show about the thrilling world of desktop Linux, open source software and the community creating it.
 For beginners and veterans alike!
 Hosted by Forbes' Jason Evangelho and friends.
-* [Linux Outlaws](http://sixgun.org/linuxoutlaws/) - About anything that runs on Linux, about open source software on other platforms and many other things.
 * [Linux Unplugged](https://www.jupiterbroadcasting.com/show/linuxun/) - Weekly Linux live and open talk show
 * [Listen and Learn about AWS](https://aws.amazon.com/podcasts/aws-podcast/) - Jeff Barr discusses various aspects of the Amazon Web Services (AWS) offering.
 Each podcast include AWS news, tech tips, and interviews with startups, AWS partners, and AWS employees.
 * [Magic Read Along](http://www.magicreadalong.com) - A podcast about programming, life and the internet.
 Topics include FP, OOP, development practices, and a dip into our personal lives from time to time.